What is Fair Trade fashion and why is it important?

 How can you support Fair Trade and make a difference?

 We might not always think about the people who make our clothing and whether they have been treated and paid fairly.
 If we did, I think we would feel compelled to purchase differently.
 We can all be part of positive change and a better world, if we choose to purchase Fair Trade products.
-You can find out more about Fair trade clothing here and you can discover other Fair Trade clothing brands.
+You can find out more about Fair Trade clothing here and you can discover other Fair Trade clothing brands on the Fairtrade website.